Harshinisri-D/MediTrainAI/README.md

 - **Infosys Springboard**: For the opportunity to develop this project as part of the internship.
 - **LangChain** and **Groq**: For their APIs and libraries enabling dynamic conversational AI.

----

-Feel free to contribute or raise issues for further improvements.
-Together, we can make Meditrain AI a powerful tool for training doctors!